-What Is Spousal Support or Alimony?
+What Is Spousal Support or Alimony in Georgia?

-The purpose of alimony is to alleviate unfair financial hardship that could affect a lower-wage-earning spouse after divorce.
+The purpose of alimony in Georgia is to alleviate unfair financial hardship that could affect a lower-wage-earning spouse after divorce.
 Unlike child support, spousal maintenance is not mandatory (Georgia Code § 19-6-1).
 Spousal support is often awarded to a spouse who sacrificed a career and salary to care for the children and the home.

 Training & Education for Self-Sufficiency

 Spousal support prevents financial hardship on the spouse with a lower earning capacity.
 Alimony can cover their expenses if they go back to school to complete their degree or obtain the training needed to find a job.

 Georgia spousal support guidelines also apply to LGBTQ marriages.